alexandre-touret/rest-apis-versioning-workshop/docs/02-first_version.md

 http :8080/books/count "X-API-VERSION: v1"
 ```

-You can use now some dedicated scripts for this new approach.
-For instance, the [``randomBook``](../bin/randomBook.sh)
+You can use now some dedicated scripts for this new approach:
-script can be modified.

 * ``bin/countBooks-header.sh``
 * ``bin/createBook-header.sh``